 By Dr. Peter Schoettler, pediatric resident at CHOC

-- Having a list of chronic medical conditions is essential, as well as a list of any specialists that your teen sees.
+Your teen should also have a list of any specialists they see.
 Your teen needs to be knowledgeable about any significant illnesses or surgeries they have had in the past.

 Now is a good time to review and discuss how healthy lifestyle choices can prevent many chronic illnesses, such as diabetes, liver and heart disease.